Helldivers 2: Setting

-Helldivers 2 takes place in the 22nd century, one hundred years after the triumph of Super Earth, a self-described managed democracy, over the Bugs, Cyborgs, and Illuminate during the First Galactic War.
-Humanity seized faster-than-light (FTL) travel technology from the defeated Illuminate, and used it to conquer the galaxy during a period known as the Great Democratisation.
-Humanity also discovered that the decomposing corpses of the Bugs contain a unique and highly valuable resource known as "Element-710" (E-710), used for FTL travel.
+Helldivers 2 takes place in the 22nd century, one hundred years after the triumph of the Federation of Super Earth, a self-described managed democracy, over the Bugs, Cyborgs, and Illuminate during the First Galactic War (depicted in Helldivers).
+Humanity seized faster-than-light (FTL) travel technology from the defeated Illuminate, and used it to conquer the galaxy during a period known as the Great Democratization.
+Humanity discovered that the decomposing corpses of the Bugs contain a unique and highly valuable resource known as "Element-710" (E-710) used for FTL travel.
 Bug farms are established on human-colonized worlds, and after decades of genetic engineering and accelerated evolution, they become known as Terminids.

+Environmental storytelling is prevalent throughout the game, with various logs, notes, in-game broadcasts, and propaganda messages available for players to find during gameplay.

 Plot

-The Second Galactic War
+The plot of Helldivers 2 develops in real time, based on Major Orders and decisions collectively taken by the player community.

-The events of Helldivers 2 begin in the year 2184 after the Super Earth Armed Forces (SEAF) fail to contain the Terminids, which have escaped their farms, causing widespread chaos and destruction.
-Simultaneously, a new threat emerges in the form of the Automatons, creations of the defeated Cyborgs, intending to get revenge against humanity.
+The events of Helldivers 2 begin in the year 2184 after the Super Earth Armed Forces (SEAF) fail to contain the Terminids, which have escaped their farms, causing chaos and destruction.
+Simultaneously, a threat emerges in the form of the Automatons, creations of the defeated Cyborgs, intending to get revenge against humanity.
 In response, Super Earth declares war and mobilizes the Helldivers, an elite task force, to combat the threats.
-Environmental storytelling is prevalent throughout the game, with various logs, notes, and propaganda messages available for players to find during gameplay.

-The initial Automaton expedition culminated in battles on Malevelon Creek, resulting in two months of fighting and high casualties before the planet was finally taken.
+The initial Automaton expedition culminated in battles on Malevelon Creek, resulting in two months of fighting and high Helldiver casualties before the planet was finally taken.
 Meanwhile, an effort to destroy the Terminid presence on several worlds fails, and planet Meridia becomes a Terminid "Supercolony".
 Using a substance called Dark Fluid, the Helldivers trigger a planetary collapse on Meridia, transforming it into a wormhole.
 Not long after the destruction of Meridia, an interstellar cloud of spores called "The Gloom" emerged deep within Terminid space, terraforming planets within and birthing new variants of Terminids.

 As a result of many costly battles, the Helldivers embarked on an expansive project to construct the Democracy Space Station (DSS), a massive orbital battle station capable of supporting Helldiver campaigns with ordnance and soldier optimization.
 The Helldivers were deployed to defend the construction of the DSS, while destroying Automatons to utilize their technology and harvesting E-710 from the Terminids for fuel.
 After several weeks, the DSS was completed, and the Helldivers were granted the ability to vote on where to periodically deploy it.